Brian W. Shukan

-Brian Wesley Shukan is a career member of the Senior Foreign Service (class of Minister-Counselor) who is serving as the United States ambassador to Benin.
+Brian Wesley Shukan is a career member of the Senior Foreign Service (class of Minister-Counselor) who had served as the United States ambassador to Benin.
 He previously served as the U.S. chief of mission in Khartoum from October 2019 to January 2022.

 Early life and education

 Shukan was raised in Longmeadow, Massachusetts.
 He received a Bachelor of Arts in History and Philosophy from the University of Wisconsin-Madison, a Juris Doctor from Washington University School of Law, and a Master of Arts in national security and strategic studies from the Naval War College.

 Career

 Shukan served as Director of the Office of the Special Envoy for Sudan and South Sudan at the U.S. Department of State and from 2014 to 2017 as Chargé d'Affaires and Deputy Chief of Mission at the U.S. Embassy in Port-au-Prince, Haiti.
 From 2011 to 2014, Shukan served as Principal Officer at the U.S. Consulate General in Casablanca, Morocco.
 He has been considered the top State Department official in Washington on Sudan.